-Columbia Business School professor Hitendra Wadhwa from the Institute for Personal Leadership says that inclusion “goes really deep into the core of who you are, how you were raised, dinnertime conversations with your family, things that happened to you at school.
+Columbia Business School professor and founder of Mentora Institute, Hitendra Wadhwa, says that inclusion “goes really deep into the core of who you are, how you were raised, dinnertime conversations with your family, things that happened to you at school.
 These dynamics have shaped your beliefs about humanity, whether some groups are superior or inferior, who gets it and who doesn’t, who is trustworthy and who is not.”

 2. Lack of inclusion strategy

 Because diversity is not well-differentiated from inclusion, inclusion has not received enough attention, especially where training is concerned.